-Advice For Preforming Gemstone Rough For Maximum Yield
+Advice for Preforming Gemstone Rough for Maximum Yield

 Thank you for the compliment.
 It's nice to know people appreciate my efforts.
 I use the 80 and 260 grit wheels on my Diamond Pacific Genie for preforming gemstone rough, depending on its size and hardness.
 An 80 grit wheel isn't nearly as tough on rough as an 80 grit lap.
 If you're working on your Ultra Tec faceting machine, try something around 260 for shaping.

 It is somewhat easier to shape your rough with a cabbing machine like the Genie, but it can be expensive.
-Unless you intend to do quite a bit of cabbing as well, purchasing one just for preforming gemstone rough wouldn't be worth the expense.
+Unless you intend to do quite a bit of cabbing as well, purchasing one just for preforming rough wouldn't be worth the expense.